MelissaData/EmailObject-Dotnet/README.md

 This is the c++ code of the Melissa Object.

 #### Data File(s)
 - mdEmail.cfg
 - mdEmail.db3

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-This project is compatible with .NET 7.0, .NET 6.0, .NET 5.0, and .NET Core 3.1.
-If you would like to run this project for any other version besides .NET 7.0, proceed with the following procedures but check for and download your desired .NET version.

 #### Install the Dotnet Core SDK
 Before starting, make sure that the .NET 7.0 SDK has been correctly installed on your machine (If you have Visual Studio installed, you most likely have it already).
 If you are unsure, you can check by opening a command prompt window and typing the following: